railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Scheduling
 ===========

 Calculation requirements is the calculation engine which makes planning, prioritising and ?? automatically procurement as a function of the rules defined on these products.
 It's started once per day.
-You can also start it manually using the menu *Manufacturing > Calculate requirements*.
+You can also start it manually using the menu :menuselection:`Manufacturing --> Calculate requirements`.
 This then uses the parameters defined in the products, the suppliers and the company to determine the priorities between the different production orders, deliveries and supplier purchases.

-You can decide the starting time by modifying the corresponding action in the menu *Administration > Configuration > Planning > Planned Actions*.
+You can decide the starting time by modifying the corresponding action in the menu :menuselection:`Administration --> Configuration --> Planning --> Planned Actions`.
 Modify the resource called 'Run MRP Scheduler'.

 .. figure:: images/stock_cron.png
    :align: center